 Follow on Twitter

-Hannes Malmberg is an Assistant Professor at the University of Minnesota.
-He is currently researching input intensification in agriculture, the role of human capital and market integration in economic development, and the macroeconomic effects of population aging.
+Hannes Malmberg is an assistant professor at the University of Minnesota.
+He researches input intensification in agriculture, the role of human capital and market integration in economic development, and the macroeconomic effects of population aging.

 Heidi Williams